 Applications are now open to young people between the ages of 16-19 for our second BFI Film Academy

-If you missed the sell out Five Years in the Fifties at Hay Festival and Lyde Court you have another opportunity to see it at Cawley Village Hall on 14th August
+If you missed the sell out Five Years in the Fifties at Hay Festival, Lyde Court and Cawley Hall you have another opportunity to see it at Ledbury Market Theatre on Nov 21st in a double bill will Life Loves to Change

 Education & Training